-11. Reporting Concerns
+12. Reporting Concerns

-- 11.1 Concerns about compliance with this Policy should be reported to the University Secretary, or in the case of staff, the University's Whistleblowing Policy can also be used. - 11.2 Staff who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing are sometimes worried about possible repercussions.
-The University encourages openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 11.3 The University is committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
+- 12.1 Concerns about compliance with this Policy should be reported to Head of Information Assurance, or in the case of staff, the University's Whistleblowing Policy can also be used. - 12.2 Staff who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing are sometimes worried about possible repercussions.
+The University encourages openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 12.3 The University is committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 Staff who believe they have suffered any such treatment should inform Human Resources immediately.

-12. Responsibility for and Monitoring of the Policy
+13. Responsibility for and Monitoring of the Policy

-12.1 The University Secretary has overall responsibility for ensuring that the Policy complies with the University's legal and ethical obligations, and that all those under the University's control comply with it.

-- 12.2 The University Secretary has primary and day to day responsibility for implementing the Policy, for monitoring its use and effectiveness and dealing with any queries on its interpretation. - 12.3 The University Secretary will monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
+- 13.1 The Head of Information Assurance has overall responsibility for ensuring that the Policy complies with the University's legal and ethical obligations, and that all those under the University's control comply with it. - 13.2 The Head of Information Assurance has primary and day to day responsibility for implementing the Policy, for monitoring its use and effectiveness and dealing with any queries on its interpretation. - 13.3 The Head of Information Assurance will monitor the effectiveness and review the implementation of this policy, regularly considering its suitability, adequacy and effectiveness.
 Any improvements identified will be made as soon as possible.